Managing your Shared Ownership, Leasehold or Freehold Property

 Graphic of person with headset coming out of a phone

-The 2022-23 Service charge year-end accounts have recently been sent out to shared owners, leaseholders and freeholders.
+Service charge year-end accounts are sent out annually to shared owners, leaseholders and freeholders.

-These end of year accounts, list the actual costs that Platform has incurred to provide services to you, as to date you will have been paying estimated service charges costs.
+These end of year accounts, list the actual costs that Platform has incurred to provide services to you, as you will have been paying estimated service charges costs.

 You can pay any outstanding service charges to us or ask us any questions about your end of year accounts, by: